 The reason for that is simply to try and reduce the vibration in your hand when completing the sawing action.

-Compound Mitre Saw Stands
+Mitre Saw Stands

-By clicking on any of the links above you will be taken to a page that shows you what ranges of saws are available for each brand, and then I have shown you the best saws made by each brand.
+By clicking on any of the links above you will be taken to a page that shows you what ranges of saws are available for each brand, and then we have shown you the best saws made by each brand.
 Hopefully you will find that helpful.
 The most important thing to remember is to know what type of work you will be doing with your saw.
 Then you have to know how much you have to spend.

 Once you know both of those your selection becomes a great deal easier.
 In my opinion Dewalt is the best brand by some considerable way but also the most expensive.
 Typically you will find that is what professionals and contractors will use.
 Evolution provide a nice range and should be affordable for most people.